programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 The primary goal of this tutorial is to use the three.js library to create a webpage featuring a 3D scene with selectable components.
 Scene creation will involve adding lights, cameras, primitive and complex models, and controls.
 The models will get materials and/or image textures.
 Concepts such as model groups, scale and visibility, and 3D co-ordinates will be introduced.

 Turning websites with models into puzzles makes them more interesting.
 An additional goal, is to make the models moveable and positioned at random places.
-A test is introduced after each time a model is moved, to see if they have been placed in the correct position and successful matches trigger a background colour change.
+A test is introduced after each time a model is moved, to see if it has been placed in the correct position and successful matches trigger a background colour change.

 ## Software Requirements and Installation

 - Text editor (Visual Studio Code (VSC) recommended).

-VSC can be downloaded from https://visualstudio.microsoft.com, it is free and runs on Windows, MacOS, and Linux.
+VSC can be downloaded from https://visualstudio.microsoft.com, it is free and runs on Windows, macOS, and Linux.
 It also features a terminal.
 Install as per website instructions.

-- Terminal (ie Windows PowerShell, or the terminal in MacOS or Linux), or the terminal in VSC.
+- Terminal (ie Windows PowerShell, or the terminal in macOS or Linux), or the terminal in VSC.

 Some simple command line typing will be required.
 Most importantly you need to be able to move to the folder that your website file will be in.
 If you use the VSC terminal, this should be automatic.